GSA/fpki-guides/_tools/cite-guide.md

     4. The CITE repositories should match those in the corresponding production environment as accurately as possible, including operating system versions and patch levels, protocols, and product version and patch levels.
     5. All CITE CA certificates, Certificate Revocation Lists (CRLs), and cross-certificates shall be publicly accessible in the associated repository.
     6. Certificate revocation information should, when applicable, be made available using the same mechanism(s) as in the production environment (e.g., OCSP, CRLs).
 4. CITE Participants should provide expired, revoked, and valid test end-entity certificates, including private keys, for application and relying party tests.
 The sample certificates should be hosted on a publicly accessible directory or website and shared with the FPKI TWG.
 The website or directory address may be made available through this guide.
+CITE Participatns should have test certificates representing each of the certificate policies and certificate types that are issued from the corresponding production environment.
 5. All CITE CA, cross-certificate, and end-entity certificates should match their production counterparts, as applicable.
     1. Test certificates and CRL profiles (including version, key length, extensions, and syntax) shall match that of the production environment.
     2. The CITE CRLs may have a longer validation period than is required in production.
     3. The CITE CA certificates and cross-certificates shall depict the same trust relationships as in the production environment.
     4. CITE Participants should assert test certificate policy Object Identifiers (OIDs), when testing with CITE.
 See [Appendix A](#Appendix-A) for test OIDs and their production equivalent.
-    5. The sample certificates shall represent each of the certificate policies and certificate types that are issued from the corresponding production environment.
     5. Resource references (such as CRL Distribution Points and Authority Information Access (AIA) points in the CITE certificates must correspond to appropriately functional repositories.

 {% include alert-warning.html content="If publicly posting private keys for testing purposes, the corresponding certificates are required to assert test certificate policy OIDs (see [Appendix A](#Appendix-A) for test certificate policy OIDs)." %} <br>